BalkanBetBox/alien-chain-reaction-legal/docs/PRIVACY.md

 ## 7. Security

-We rely on the security measures of Google Firebase and Unity LevelPlay, both of which use industry-standard encryption in transit (TLS) and at rest.
+We rely on the security measures of Google Firebase and Google AdMob, both of which use industry-standard encryption in transit (TLS) and at rest.
 The App itself does not store sensitive personal data on your device.

 No method of transmission over the internet is fully secure; while we strive to protect your data, we cannot guarantee absolute security.